Asiedu13/appointment-booking/README.md

 ### Continued development
 Further on in this project, I would like to
 - Integrate with an API to authenticate users
-- Enable toggle visibility of password field
+- Enable toggle visibility of password field.
 - Improve mobile responsiveness
 - Include transitions for a better experience
 ### Useful resources